CrIME IN ILLINOIS ONLINE HELP

 influence and drunkenness.
 Federal violations are excluded.

-alcoholic beverages to the extent that one’s mental faculties and physical
+§ Drunkenness - To drink alcoholic beverages to the extent that one’s mental faculties

-coordination are substantially impaired.
-Driving under the influence
+and physical coordination are substantially impaired.
+Driving under

 decorum, scandalize the community, or shock the public sense of morality.